 #1: I HAVE NO INTENTION OF STARTING MY OWN FIRM, SO I DON’T NEED A PERSONAL BRAND.

 This applies a lot to many who are starting their career or working for a law firm.
 Believe it or not, winning work isn’t the only reason to build a personal brand as a lawyer.
-Sure, it doesn’t hurt with that, but it can help, even if you’re set on staying in practice.
+It can help, even if you’re set on staying in practice.
 Being a great lawyer isn’t enough.
 You need to highlight what makes you unique; your unique skills, traits, networks, goals and perspectives.

 Speaking and other career growth opportunities arise when you have a strong personal brand.
 These things look great on your resume or profile.
 Rather than wait for the day when you will own your own law firm if that is your desire, start leveraging your attributes today.